finkelsteinlab/CHAMP-protocol/README.md

 Analyses of sequence specificity are performed using the Jupyter notebooks provided in the `notebooks` directory.
 The intended workflow is to copy them from this repo into each new experiment directory, edit the few variables as needed at the top of each notebook, and run them.

+#### Docker repository

+To migrate CHAMP program into different working environment (e.g., CentOS computer cluster), we created a docker image container having all necessary files to execute CHAMP program in a Ubuntu 18.04 environment.
+Users can find the docker image file at yakuo0602/tacc-ubuntu18-champ-ncb:v12, or simply download the docker image after installing Apptainer with command, ` apptainer pull docker://yakuo0602/tacc-ubuntu18-champ-ncb:v12